nokia/cdp-developer-ecosystem/README.md

 http://<host>:<port>/ui
 ~~~~

+#### Accessing the REST Documentation (Swagger Docs)

+You can access the REST documentation from your CDP Server Instance or from your local machine.
+Navigate to [this](https://github.com/nokia/cdp-developer-ecosystem/tree/master/docs/rest) section to learn more.

 #### Device Onboarding

 This section includes documentation, videos, and client code with information to onboard a device with CDP.
 We have documented the process for the following devices: